Breast Implant Revisions Surgery New York & New Jersey

-Implant Exchange with Capsule Removal (Saline implants) $6500
+Implant Exchange with Capsule Removal (including Saline implants) $8,800

-Implant Exchange with Capsule Removal (Silicone implants) $7000
+Implant Exchange with Capsule Removal (including Silicone implants) $9,800

 Other procedures, such as those needing Strattice or ADM are priced reasonably.